BadMomber/stefantruehl.github.io/_posts/2018-xx-xx-latexEnvSetup.md

 (Please understand, I have never used MacOS and don't have/don't want access to a machine running it.
 Thus, I have not tested it :D)

-#### Different Versions?
-Go Full!

-Depending on your operating system, TeX Live may be available in different versions, each bringing a different set of packages.
-I would recommend to go for a full installation, as this will prevent any trouble with missing packages later.
-As an example, for Fedora 27, the full installation package is called *texlive-scheme-full* and is available for installation from the standard repositories by using *dnf*.
-For Ubuntu the package's name seems to be *texlive-full* according to [this](https://packages.ubuntu.com/search?keywords=texlive).
-For Windows the installer will ask for the kind of installation it is supposed to do.

 ## Step 2: Install Visual Studio Code
 [Visual Studio Code](https://code.visualstudio.com/) is a light weight IDE developed by Microsoft that is [open source](https://github.com/Microsoft/vscode).
 It offers great ability to be extended with new functionality though a extension system.
 Still it remains easy to use and lean.